sophgo/torch-tpu/examples/qwen2/README.md

 ## Step5: Get dataset and checkpoint

-- Download the checkpoint and dataset according to the instructions in `Pai-Megatron-Patch/examples/qwen2`
+- Download the dataset according to the instructions in `Pai-Megatron-Patch/examples/qwen2`
+- Download the Qwen2-7B checkpoint as reference model from huggingface, and modify `"torch_dtype"` parameter in `config.json` file from `bfloat16` to `float16`.

-- Move the checkpoint, dataset folder and script `run_qwen2_train.sh` into Pai-Megatron-Patch directory.
+- Move the checkpoint, dataset folder, script `run_qwen2_train.sh` and script `run_qwen2_evaluation.sh` into Pai-Megatron-Patch directory.
 Now your directories will be arranged like this:
 ```
     /workspace/
     ├─ TPU-Megatron-Patch/
     │  ├─ qwen-ckpts/
+    |  |  ├─Qwen2-7B
+    |  |  └─ ...
     │  ├─ qwen-datasets/
     |  ├─ Pai-Megatron-Sophgo.patch
     │  ├─ run_qwen2_train.sh
+    |  ├─ run_qwen2_evaluation.sh
     │  └─ ...
     ├─ ...
 ```

-## Step6: Run training script
+## Step6: Run training script and save checkpoints

 - Set the hyperparameters and run the pretraining script